Series Editor, Ecological Studies- Analysis and Synthesis (Springer Verlag)

 Comprehensive volume edited by Prof. Levia along with Co-Editors D. Carlyle-Moses and T. Tanaka

-The Ecohydrology Group at the University of Delaware seeks to improve our knowledge of the hydrology and biogeochemistry of forested ecosystems.
+The Ecohydrology Group at the University of Delaware seeks to better understand the effects of forest canopies on hydrological and biogeochemical cycling.
 Our research employs a combination of field and laboratory work and has been funded by the US National Science Foundation, the Humboldt Foundation, and the Japan Society for Promotion of Science, as well as private foundations.
 Past and current research has taken place in the temperate broadleaved deciduous forest biome of the eastern United States, teak plantations in Thailand, Japan, Spain, the Swiss Alps near Davos, tropical rainforests of Panama, and beech forests of east-central Germany.

-We employ cutting-edge sensors and techniques to answer questions of hydrological and biogeochemical importance, including scanning electron microscopy, x-ray photoelectron spectroscopy, spectrolysers, disdrometers, and terrestrial laser scanning methods.
+We employ cutting-edge sensors and techniques to answer questions of hydrological and biogeochemical importance, including scanning electron microscopy, x-ray photoelectron microscopy, 13C NMR, spectrolysers, disdrometers, spectrophotometers, and terrestrial laser scanning methods.

 Our research is centered on the hydrology and biogeochemistry of forests.
 Just four examples of current research include: